YaqiXia/Voltrix-SpMM/README.md

 ### Example: Setting Variables in Shell

-You can configure these variables by exporting them in your shell session:
+You can optinally configure these variables by exporting them in your shell session: